mrmrwinter/northernbug.github.io/meeting_details/northernbug11.md

 - Lynne Barker, Academic, Sheffield Hallam University - *The gut Microbiome and Parkinson's: what have we learned so far.*
 - Bailey Andrew, **PhD Student**, University of Leeds - *Multi-axis graphical modelling for multi-omics data*
 - Niamh Errington, **Early-Career Researcher**, Imperial College, London - *Unsupervised Clustering of PH Using Circulating miRNA - Towards Molecular Classification of PH?*
+- Eleanor	Woodward, **PhD Student**, University of Newcastle, *Characterisation of Isochromosome 17q in Childhood Cancer with Long-read Sequencing*

 ## Posters